felixrydberg/appwrite-nuxt-ssr-starter/README.md

 # Note:
+⚠️ **IMPORTANT**: The Nginx and Docker configurations provided are for **Demo Only**.
+They are very specific for just this demo purpose.
+For production use Appwrite Custom Domain to get the same domain key in your cookie as your hosted site (This will make the browser include it in all web-sdk requests).

-Only Applicable to Frankfurt hosted Appwrite cloud instances.
-You will have to change nginx config to match your region for testing.
+Demo will only work with Frankfurt hosted Appwrite cloud instances.
+You will have to change Nginx config to match your region for testing.
-Nginx, Docker and SSL certs are only for demostration purposes.
-You should not use it in production.
-The Nginx config can be taken as a reference (Cookie rewrite) for your own setup.
+Nginx, Docker and SSL certs are only for demostration purposes. **You should not use it in production**.
+The Nginx config can be taken as a reference (Cookie Domain rewrite) for your own setup.
-The most important thing to have as a takeaway is that if you are able to get a HttpOnly cookie from Appwrite, you can use it in SSR mode.
+The most important thing to have as a takeaway is that if you are able to get a HttpOnly cookie from Appwrite saved in your browser under the same domain, you can use it in Nuxt SSR.

-# Appwrite Nuxt SSR Starter

-A starter template for building server-side rendered Nuxt applications with Appwrite authentication that works in both client and server contexts.

-## Concept: SSR Authentication with Appwrite

-The core challenge this starter solves is enabling Appwrite authentication in a server-side rendered Nuxt application.
-Traditionally, Appwrite uses client-side auth where the session is stored in a cookie, but this doesn't work automatically with SSR.
+### Self-hosters 💛
+To make this demo possible with self-hosted Appwrite instances should be the same as changing the region.
+In ```packages/nginx``` you will find a config.
+This config will contain some really weird code just to force HTTPS during development.
+In most cases this code should be able to be removed, but what is easier to do is just change ```fra.cloud.appwrite.io``` to your own domain.
+**If you wish to remove the SSL certs:**
+- Nginx Config
+   - Remove rows ```30-42```
+   - Remove row ```52```
+   - Remove rows ```91-98```
+- Nuxt Dockerfile
+   - Remove row ```5```
+   - Remove row ```13```

 ### How It Works

 1. **Cookie-based Authentication**:
    - When a user logs in, Appwrite sets an HTTP-only cookie with the session token
-   - This cookie is sent with every request to the Appwrite API
+   - This cookie is sent with every request to the Appwrite API since the domain key should be the same.

 2. **Server-Side Rendering Challenge**:
    - During SSR, the Nuxt server needs to read this cookie and use it to authenticate with Appwrite